PandABlocks/PandABlocks-FPGA/docs/fields.rst

         This attribute can be read or written to report or set the delay in FPGA ticks.

+    ``MIN``
+        This reports the minimum valid value for this field in the currently selected units.

     The ``UNITS`` attribute determines how numbers read or written to the field are interpreted.
 For example::